 If you wish to know the import duties you need to pay, you may read this:

-International transactions are now much easier with the use the Harmony System Code, or HS Code.
+International transactions are now much easier with the use the Harmonized System Code, or HS Code.
 The HS Code is applied globally.
 The Harmonized System or usually referred to as HS is a list of goods classification list made systematically for the purpose of facilitating import tariffs, trading transactions, transport and statistics.
 Currently, the classification of goods in Indonesia is based on the Harmonized System and is applied in a list of tariff called Indonesia Customs Tariff Book.

 In order to be informed what the applicable import duty (in %) will be for a wooden prefab houses at the country of destination, one needs to contact the appropriate authority which can be the Ministry of Forestry, the Ministry of Agriculture, the Ministry of Economic Affairs or Customs.